ermlikeyeah/ermlikeyeah.github.io/_posts/2020-05-01-run-note-for-april-2020.markdown

 Doing some indoor cycling most days has also helped out.
 Earlier in the month it kept me doing something physical.
 Later in the month it helped me get going in the mornings, and the running bookended my days.
 296km of leg rotating to go with the running.
 Not bad.

 What’s my plan for May?
 Try to average 6km a day, but don’t worry about my pace.
 More steady away and see where it goes.
 Hopefully going into June planning might be a thing I can do more of, and with more than just running.

+Thank you to everyone that dropped me messages and little bits of advice to help me through my running this month.
+It all helped.

 #### I watched
 Running For Good, about Fiona Oakes (on [Amazon Prime](https://www.amazon.co.uk/Running-Good-Fiona-Oakes/dp/B07L5RHNPY))